encrypt0r/hello-world/README.md

-# hello-world
+# Hello World!
 This is my first GitHub repository!